auth0/docs/articles/clients/index.md

 - **Client Secret**: A base64 encoded string used to sign and validate tokens for authentication flows and to gain access to select Auth0 API endpoints.
 By default, the value is hidden, so check the **Reveal Client Secret** box to see this value.

 ::: panel-warning Keep it safe
 While the Client ID is considered public information, the Client Secret **must be kept confidential**.
 If anyone can access your Client Secret they can issue  tokens and access resources they shouldn't.
-The sensitivity of this piece of information is the reason why the OAuth flows for applications where the source code can be viewed (like native apps or SPAs) do not use the Client Secret during the authorization process.
 :::

 - **Client Type**: The type of client you are implementing.
 Depending on which you choose, the available settings differ to show you only the settings applicable to your Client Type.
 You can change this value at any time by selecting one of the following: Native, Non Interactive Client, Regular Web Application, or Single Page Application.